Acciari gets hat trick, Panthers beat Senators 6-1

 Artem Anisimov scored for the Senators, who have lost eight of their past 11 games.
 Anders Nilsson made 25 saves.

+”You can’t have lapses and you can’t give them layups and that’s what we did in front of (Nilsson) tonight,” coach D.J.
+Smith said. ”We’ll be better tomorrow.”

-Acciari made it 2-0 when he took a pass from Huberdeau to the left of the crease and poked the puck in the open net at 1:18 for his first multigoal game.
+Acciari made it 2-0 when he took a pass from Huberdeau to the left of the crease and poked the puck into the open net early in the second for his first multigoal game.

+”It was just a night that was working for our line,” Huberdeau said. ”The second period sometimes we have some letdowns, so it was really good to get a lot of goals then and after that in the third period we kind of shut down a little bit.
+It was a good team win.”

 The Senators closed to 2-1 when Anisimov got a deflected puck and put it high into the net at 2:05.